smplynithin/Terraform/README.md

 **Local machine**: still used for `terraform plan` while writing/testing code before it hits the pipeline — normal dev workflow.
 The correction isn't "no config on local," it's "no *static* long-lived credentials, anywhere — local or pipeline."
 Local uses temporary SSO/assume-role credentials instead.

+How it actually works: instead of you manually pasting a secret into Jenkins's credential store, this plugin surfaces secrets already sitting in AWS Secrets Manager as if they were native Jenkins credentials — Jenkins queries Secrets Manager at build time and the value is never persisted in Jenkins's own credential database.
+You reference it the same way (credentials('my-secret-id')), but nothing static is stored on the Jenkins side.

+The catch you should catch yourself: this solves secret storage, not the underlying chicken-and-egg problem — Jenkins still has to authenticate to AWS Secrets Manager to fetch anything.
+That authentication step needs one of:

+Instance profile on the EC2 box running Jenkins (best — no keys anywhere) IRSA if the Jenkins agent runs as an EKS pod
+A static AWS key, if neither of the above is possible

+So the plugin removes static app-level secrets (DB passwords, API tokens) from Jenkins's store — but the AWS-auth-for-Jenkins-itself problem still resolves to instance profile/IRSA vs static keys, same as before.
+It doesn't eliminate that layer, it just moves the "what's stored where" question one level down.

 ## 7. Senior-level framing for interviews

 "Credentials configured" signals static keys.
 "IAM role attached to the execution identity" signals you understand least-privilege and rotation.
 Lead with the second phrasing.